chazwade/Extra-Functions/README.md

 Any contributions would be greatly appreciated in the form of a pull request, try to make your changes clear where possible.

 # Credits
+Chazwade - Author of the mod
+RenderedNull - Artist for this mod, and many other things All the open source mods out there that I have used to learn from!
+You guys for playing the mod.